With toddlers, teenagers or any age in-between, you can stay in the same home and adapt it to your family’s changing needs.

 - It begins to feel like your kids are too big for the house

-Whether you have toddlers in the house, teenagers or any age in-between, when planning a renovation, you can design a home that adapts to your changing needs.
+With proper planning and some strategic renovations or improvements, you can design a home that adapts to your changing needs.
 We like to call it future-proofing!

 A separate living area can be used as a games room when children are younger and become a teenage retreat when they are older.
 Design the second living area so that it can be closed off with doors instead of being part of an open-plan area.
 This enables the room to be multi-purpose and can even be used as a media room without the noise filtering through to the rest of the home.